laminlabs/lamin-docs/docs/permissions.md

 ### Storage locations

 Storage locations hold the files behind artifacts.
+LaminHub storage access control applies only to managed S3 locations that issue federated credentials.
 Access is not assigned on the storage location itself; it is derived from instance and space collaborators.

 - Storage in the default `all` space inherits the instance collaborator role.
 - Storage attached to a restricted space inherits the space collaborator role.
-- Public storage grants anonymous read access.
+- Public managed storage still uses the collaborator role when the caller is a collaborator.
+Only callers who are not collaborators (including anonymous) get read access.

 To restrict files as well as metadata, keep artifacts in a storage location that belongs to the same restricted space.
 See [Storage permissions, federated credentials, and spaces](#storage-permissions-federated-credentials-and-spaces).